-- 1. All foods exhibits are to be checked into the 4-H Exhibit Area between 3:00 and 7:00 p.m. on Tuesday, August 2, 2022.
-Food exhibits will be judged starting at 3:00 p.m.
-Exhibitors are encouraged to be present for conference judging - 2.
-Unless otherwise stated, all foods should be exhibited on a 7 inch or smaller sized disposable plate, except bread, which needs NO plate (1/2 loaf only) and must be covered in a clear zip-sealing appropriate size plastic bag.
-No plastic wrap or glass plates, please. - 3.
-Exhibits which are incomplete or do not adhere to the class descriptions will not be eligible for high honor awards. - 4.
-If food products become decomposed or moldy, they will be disposed of. - 5.
-Members whose projects receive a State Fair Delegate or Alternate Ribbon MUST attend State Fair Orientation on Thursday, August 4, 2022 at 6:00 p.m. in the Exhibit Building.
-Families who absolutely cannot attend State Fair orientation should discuss their intentions with the Ogle County Extension Office by Noon on Thursday, August 4, 2022 prior to the orientation session.
+- Unless otherwise stated, all foods should be exhibited on a 7 inch or smaller sized disposable plate, except bread, which needs NO plate (1/2 loaf only) and must be covered in a clear zip-sealing appropriate size plastic bag.
+No plastic wrap or glass plates, please. - 2.
+Exhibits which are incomplete or do not adhere to the class descriptions will not be eligible for high honor awards. - 3.
+If food products become decomposed or moldy, they will be disposed of. - 4.
+Members whose projects receive a State Fair Delegate or Alternate Ribbon MUST attend State Fair Orientation on Thursday, August 3, 2023 at 6:00 p.m. in the Exhibit Building.
+Families who absolutely cannot attend State Fair orientation should discuss their intentions with the Ogle County Extension Office by Noon on Thursday, August 3, 2023 prior to the orientation session.
 Please call 815-732-2191 with your intentions.
 If we do not hear from you before orientation, it will be assumed you do not wish to go to State Fair and we will offer your spot to the alternate.
 Once an alternate has been given a spot, it cannot be taken back.
-Ogle Day at the State Fair is Sunday, August 14, 2022. - 6.
-Use Fair Entry Online at http://ogle4-hfair.fairentry.com. to register your entries. - 7.
+Ogle Day at the State Fair is Friday, August 11, 2023. - 5.
+Use Fair Entry Online at http://ogle4-hfair.fairentry.com. to register your entries. - 6.
 4-H FOODS EXHIBITS MAY NOT DOUBLE AS JR. OPEN SHOW FOODS EXHIBITS.
-SEPARATE PRODUCTS MUST BE MADE FOR ENTRY IN BOTH SHOWS. - 8.
-NEW: 4-H'ers wishing to do Food/Cake Decorating should enter through the Visual Arts Division and will be judged on Saturday, July 23 at the Ogle County Farm Bureau. - 9.
-Food exhibits must be checked out at 3:30 p.m. on August 7, 2022. - 10.
-People who dismantle or remove 4-H exhibits before 3:30 p.m., Sunday, August 7, 2022 or before they are officially released by departmental superintendents will forfeit premiums.
-This rule will be enforced. - 11.
+SEPARATE PRODUCTS MUST BE MADE FOR ENTRY IN BOTH SHOWS. - 7.
+4-H'ers wishing to do Food/Cake Decorating should enter through the Visual Arts Division and will be judged on Tuesday, July 11 at the Ogle County Farm Bureau. - 8.
+People who dismantle or remove 4-H exhibits before they are officially released by departmental superintendents will forfeit premiums.
+This rule will be enforced. - 9.
 4-H'ers are limited to receive one premium per class exhibited in premium eligible projects.